OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

 **Note:** If you want to test your app across multi hub like: Outlook/Office.com, please update the `manifest.json` in the `app-complete-auth\csharp\AppCompleteAuth\AppManifestHub` folder with the required values.

-2. Zip up the contents of the `AppManifest` folder to create a `manifest.zip` or `AppManifestHub` folder into a `AppManifestHub.zip`.
+2. Zip up the contents of the `AppManifest` folder to create a `manifest.zip` or `AppManifest_Hub` folder into a `AppManifest_Hub.zip`.
 (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

 3. Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams and then go to side panel, select Apps